 Crowdloans Automatically Bid at Auction

-It’s also worth mentioning that crowdloans will always bid their full balance, and they will bid for any open auction that meets their lease requirements, since projects do not need to bid for the full lease period.
-For example, on Kusama, if a crowdloan is set to bid on lease slots 1-5 and the ongoing auction is for lease slots 2-10, then the crowdloan module does not bid.
+It’s also worth mentioning that crowdloans will always bid their full balance, and they will bid for any open auction that meets their lease requirements since projects do not need to bid for the full lease period.
+For example, on Polkadot, if a crowdloan is set to bid on lease slots 1-5 and the ongoing auction is for lease slots 6-10, then the crowdloan module does not bid.

-However, that’s not true for individual bids.
+However, this process is easier for individual/private bids.
 For parachains that bid directly to obtain their slot, they can utilize the existing deposit to extend their parachain lease.
-I’ll note that, depending on competition at the time of the slot renewal, they may need to supplement the lease funding to meet market conditions, or adjust the lease period to be shorter.
+I’ll note that, depending on competition at the time of the slot renewal, they may need to supplement the lease funding to meet market conditions or adjust the lease period to be shorter.

-Parachain slot auctions occur on Kusama first.
 The first five auctions will occur one after the other, in succession, each lasting a week.
-The schedule announced by Parity outlined these expected dates:
+The schedule announced by Polkadot outlined these expected dates:

-More parachain auctions are expected to follow, though they may follow a slower pace, possibly only twice per month.
+More parachain auctions are expected to follow.
 The initial weekly pace allows completed projects with enthusiastic communities to quickly launch and prove the viability of their parachain before the functionality is rolled out to a broader group of projects.

-While each slot auction is scheduled for seven days, the candle auction format means that the “end” date and time is a bit of a wildcard.
+While each parachain auction is scheduled for seven days, the candle auction format means that the “end” date and time is a bit of a wildcard.
 This is by design.

-Only the remaining projects will proceed to the next auction since the winning parachain is now able to deploy to the Relay Chain and occupy their new parachain slot.
+Only the remaining projects will proceed to the next auction since the winning parachain has earned their new parachain slot.
 If the parachains have crowdloan campaigns that remain open, the crowdloan module will automatically begin bidding on the next auction using the balance of contributed tokens to date.
 Crowdloan contributions continue to accumulate until a parachain slot is won or the crowdloan ends.

 Registering for a Slot Auction

-When registering for a slot auction, regardless of whether the parachain will use the crowdloan module or an individual bid, the project must specify the following information:
+When registering for a parachain auction, regardless of whether the parachain will use the crowdloan module or an individual bid, the project must specify the following information:

 - Parachain ID/Index (which parachain the bid or crowdloan will support)